 Whether you need to decompress or simply want to focus on your health, experiences that center around emotional and physical well-being can be deeply restorative.
 From forest bathing and meditation to Nordic sauna traditions and soaking pools, there are Washington wellness retreats for everyone.

-Spend a long weekend in the Methow Valley cross-country skiing and practicing yoga or immerse yourself in a peaceful mud bath in Yakima.
+Spend a long weekend cross-country skiing and practicing yoga in the Methow Valley, or immerse yourself in a peaceful mud bath in the Yakima Valley.
 Here are just a few ways to unwind and reconnect in Washington.

 Soak and Spa

-Branded as Seattle’s only social wellness experience, Soak and Sage in Renton encourages relaxation in a group setting.
-The bathhouse features an onsen-inspired soaking pool, a Scandinavian-style cold plunge, a steam room, and an adobe clay sauna.
-Guests will find sage bundles, incense, and aromatherapy jars filled with herbs and oils throughout the property.
-Soak and Sage also offers bodywork, sound healing, and Aufguss ceremonies – a Nordic tradition where essential oil-infused snowballs are placed on the sauna rocks while a sauna master performs rhythmic towel waving to circulate the fragrant air.
+Near Seattle, Soak and Sage invites guests to relax in a social setting.
+The bathhouse features an onsen-inspired soaking pool, a Scandinavian-style cold plunge, and an adobe clay sauna.
+Guests will find sage bundles and incense throughout the property.
+Soak and Sage also offers bodywork, sound healing, and Aufguss ceremonies.
+In this Nordic tradition, essential oil-infused snowballs are placed on the sauna rocks while a sauna master performs rhythmic towel waving to circulate the fragrant air.

 East of the Cascades in Yakima, Ummelina is an oasis of relaxation and indulgence.
 While this day spa offers traditional services like massages and facials, the real stars are the wellness rituals.
 Try the Body Renewal, which includes a body mud mask, infrared crystal mats, a multi-jetted shower, and a massage.
 Bonus: Owner Nina Ummelina creates her own line of organic aromatherapy, tea blends, and skincare line.
 Afterward, relax even further with a visit to one of Wine Country’s many nearby vineyards and tasting rooms.